-Scholars to discuss JDC’s assistance to the Jewish communities of Morocco, Libya and Algeria
+Scholars to discuss JDC’s assistance to the Jewish communities of Algeria and Morocco

 Acknowledging the growing interest in the records of the Joint’s activities in in North Africa, the JDC Archives is organizing a panel on “The Joint Distribution Committee and the Jewish Communities of North Africa: A Burgeoning Field of New Research” for the conference of the Association of Jewish Studies (AJS), to take place in Boston (December 16-18, 2018).